emareg/c2ada/README.md

 python c2ada.py FILES
 ```

-In order to resolve include dependencies,\nall files must be specified in one call."
+In order to resolve include dependencies, all files must be specified in one call.

-Example: `python c2ada.py main.c module.c module.h` or with `find`:
+Example: `python c2ada.py main.c module.c module.h`

+or you can use `find` on a code directory:
 ```bash
 find . -type f -regex '.*\.\(c\|h\)' -exec python c2ada.py {} +
 ```